Elevenlabs AudioNative Player

 3. Try your most valuable customers

-High-value customers are those who have bought from you in the past or interacted directly with your brand, such as making contact, adding products to a shopping cart, sharing a social media post, or leaving a review.
+High-value customers are those who have bought from you in the past or interacted directly with your brand, such as by making contact, adding products to a shopping cart, sharing a social media post, or leaving a review.

 4. Share special offers